 Dolphins are much more diverse than porpoises, as there are around 32 different species of dolphins.
 These species can be found all throughout the world, in both temperate tropical regions of the ocean.
 Five species of dolphins even live in the rivers of the world.

 Dolphins are quite social and enjoy living in groups of between five to a few hundred individuals.
 Dolphins hunt together, using their ability of echolocation to locate their prey.
 They’ll surround schools of fish, fencing them in with their numbers and then take turns swimming through the groups and fish and eating.
-Some dolphins are even opportunistic scavengers which will follow fishing boats and whales to feed on discarded fish.
+Some dolphins are even opportunistic scavengers who will follow fishing boats and whales to feed on discarded fish.
 Their social inclination even extends to other animals, and they are often very unafraid of humans, curiously approaching them.

 Part of the social aspect of dolphins is that they can communicate in a number of different ways.
 Dolphins are quite noisy, making a variety of clicking, squeaking and squawking noises.
 The sounds that dolphins make in the water reverberate off their environment, coming back to them and giving them information about the world.